 Upon activation by an allergen (mites, dust, and pollen in the case of asthma) mast cells release various mediators into the environment.
 These may include such mediators as histamine, chemokine ligand 2 and tryptase that in turn impact the tissue around them.

-For instance, upon release, these mediators may result in increased permeability of the epithelium, high production of mucus production, vasodilation of the blood vessels as well as contraction of the smooth muscle.
+Upon release, these mediators may result in increased permeability of the epithelium, high production of mucus production, vasodilation of the blood vessels as well as contraction of the smooth muscle.
 In turn, this helps recruit such cells as basophils and neutrophils that actively destroy the foreign material in the affected site.

 Role of Inflammation Mediators: Histamine

 Inflammatory mediators (eicosanoids, histamine, and cytokines, etc) play a crucial role in allergic diseases.
 Histamine is one of the most important mediators and is found in high concentration in the skin, intestinal mucosa and the bronchial tissue where it serves to stimulate the development of allergic-related inflammatory reactions through the regulation of the appropriate white cells.

 Here, however, it is worth noting that in an allergic inflammation, histamine can have pro-inflammatory or anti-inflammatory effects.
 The final outcome is dependent on the subtype of the receptor of the histamine as well as the type of cell being stimulated.